-- Early mobilisation of women after cesarean section is strongly recommended and where available, pneumatic compression should be used until a woman is able to mobilise. - Strongly consider thrombo-prophylaxis for women who are obese (BMI > 30), those who have prolonged hospital stays and those who have had caesarean delivery. - Ensure that in cases of acute collapse cause unknown, in which the cause of death is unexplained and in patients who died from a surgical procedure that a postmortem is requested.
+- Ensure that in cases of acute collapse of unknown cause and in patients who died during or following a surgical procedure, that a postmortem is requested.
 More importantly if a postmortem has been done, ensure that at least the gross postmortem results are obtained.
-This can be done by building relationships with the experts who perform postmortems in your health district. - Regular training and drills in maternal resuscitation are strongly recommended.
+This can be done by building relationships with the experts who perform postmortems in your health district. - Regular training and drills in maternal resuscitation strongly recommended